Vladimir State University: History

 On December 30, 1996, VSTU was shortened to read Vladimir State University (VSU), marking its change into a university of the classical type.

-In 2002, Vladimir State University was elected to be a member of the Eurasian Association of Classical Universities.

 On March 31, 2011, by order of the Minister of Education and Science A. A. Fursenko, Vladimir State University merged with its corresponding university for the Humanities.

 Education offered

 Since its inception, the university has trained more than 60,000 specialists.
-VSU cooperates with more than 40 universities around the world, and more than 30 educational centers operate under it.

 Vladimir State University implements the main educational programs of higher professional education in stages: